Smallmouth Bass Fishing on Lake Erie

 Discover smallmouth bass fishing in Buffalo!
 Google the top 10 places in the country to catch big smallmouth bass in big numbers.
 Go ahead – we’ll wait.
 Eastern Lake Erie was on every list, wasn’t it?
 The Lake Erie fishery is incredible for smallmouth bass fishing.
 It shouldn’t be a shock to you by now if you’re reading this section from top to bottom, these fish are native to the region and are widely available in warm water fisheries throughout the area.

 We have a special place in our hearts for smallmouth bass.
 We’ve been pursuing them since we were kids.
 Smallmouth bass are beautiful, powerful fighters, voracious feeders (a nice way of saying they aren’t too difficult to catch), and prolific throughout the region.
-5lb fish are common in WNY and fish in the 7lb class aren’t rare.
-When you hook one, they are all business with headshakes, jumps, and dogged runs … and they never give up.
+5 pound fish are common in Western New York, and fish in the 7 pound class happen every year.
+When you hook one, they are all business with head-shakes, jumps, and dogged runs … and they never give up.